edoardocattapan/ardo.github.io/_posts/2018-09-22-life-is-for-rent.md

 In this sense, a group of people dancing on the beach under the moonlight would definitely express a truer life purpose than that implied by people sitting in an arena to argue over politics and the causes of past events.

-If human life is ultimately about maximizing the good feelings for the mind (such as love, happiness, entertainment, fun, joy, gratitude, forgiveness, mindfulness etc.), we are here to be aware of how good the processing of information "feels" in our brains.
+If human life is ultimately about maximizing the good feelings for the mind (such as love, happiness, entertainment, fun, joy, gratitude, forgiveness, mindfulness etc.), **we are here to be aware of how good the processing of information "feels" in our brains**.
 This "good feeling of information" is our consciousness: machines process information but cannot feel the processing of information.
 In fact, machines are helping us by enriching our reality with more engaging information: playing video games actually is not a waste of time, but maybe the only truly meaningful thing we can do here, for our minds will get even more engaged than in the reality we are used to.